 API and Plugin Development

-InterroBot offers powerful API and plugin development capabilities, allowing you to leverage InterroBot's best-in-class crawl filtering toward your own ends.
-This guide covers the basics of working with the InterroBot API and creating plugins from a variety of crawl data.
+InterroBot offers API and plugin development capabilities, allowing you to leverage InterroBot's best-in-class crawl filtering toward your own ends.
+This guide covers the basics of working with the InterroBot API, creating plugins, and accessing crawl data programmatically.

 InterroBot API Overview